StarRocks/docs/faq/Deploy_faq.md

 `/starrocks-manager-xxx/center/log/webcenter/log/web/``drms.INFO`(you can customize the path).
 Then find that whether the message "Failed to update FE configurations" display in the log.
 If so, restart the corresponding FE to obtain the new path configuration.

-## This error "exceeds max permissable delta:5000ms." occurs when I start an FE
+## Why does the error "exceeds max permissable delta:5000ms." occur when I start an FE?

 This error occurs when the time difference between two machines is more than 5s.
 To solve this problem, align the time of these two machines.